Skip to main content

 Graduate Assistants can choose to enroll in SHIP or a State of Maryland Health Insurance plan.

-If you have health benefits through their GAship, your health benefits will end when your assistantship ends.
+If you have health benefits through your GAship (State of Maryland Employee Health Plan), your health benefits will end when your assistantship ends.

 Full-time fellows are required to have health insurance.
-Please see the "health insurance for fellows" webpage for more information.
 Some fellowships provide a reimbursement for the purchase of health insurance.
 Please look at the details outlined in your fellowship offer.

 Health insurance options for fellows: